Kubernetes PowerPack Release Notes, version 104

 Enhancements and Issues Addressed

-The following enhancements and addressed issues are included in version 104 of the "Kubernetes" PowerPack:
+The following enhancements and addressed issues are included this release of the "Kubernetes" PowerPack:

 • The "silo_apps" library was updated to version 3.1.4.